federico-maioli/sdm_lecture_27112024/README.md

 # sdm_lecture_27112024
-Repo for the species distribution models with R
+Repo for the species distribution models (SDMs) with R

-## How to Download this Repository
+# How to Download this Repository

 To download this repository to your computer: